-International students (and U.S. students with international transcripts) must provide a course-by-course evaluation of international transcripts by a provider approved by the National Association of Credential Evaluation Services (NACES) such as World Education Services.
+International students (and U.S. students with international transcripts) must have a course by course evaluation of international transcripts by an approved private company, such as World Education Services, or other National Association of Credential Evaluation Services (NACES) to determine U.S. equivalency.